Lightstreamer/Lightstreamer-example-RSS-adapter-java/README.md

 <!-- START DESCRIPTION lightstreamer-example-rss-adapter-java -->

-This project shows the RSS Demo Data and Metadata Adapters and how they can be plugged into Lightstreamer Server and used to feed the [Lightstreamer - RSS News Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-RSS-client-javascript) front-end.
-Please refer [here](http://www.lightstreamer.com/latest/Lightstreamer_Allegro-Presto-Vivace_5_1_Colosseo/Lightstreamer/DOCS-SDKs/General%20Concepts.pdf) for more details about Lightstreamer Adapters.
+This project shows the RSS Demo Data and Metadata Adapters and how they can be plugged into Lightstreamer Server and used to feed the [Lightstreamer - RSS News Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-RSS-client-javascript) front-end.<br>
-The [Lightstreamer - RSS News Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-RSS-client-javascript) is a simple news aggregator application based on Lightstreamer.
+The *RSS News Demo* is a simple news aggregator application based on Lightstreamer.

 ## Details